Water level changes and its effect on nearshore wave forecasting

 Wave course

 At Infoplaza, we strongly believe that incorporation of the water level is important to get a reliable weather forecast.
 Especially in coastal areas, tidal dominated areas or in shallow inner seas the water level effect has to be incorporated.
 We made an online wave course.
-In six video’s we explain principals about waves and wave forecasting.
+In six video’s we explain the principals of waves and wave forecasting.

 Watch wave course